Unsplash Auto Wallpaper Changer for Linux

 📖 Monitor Resolution

-# Set the monitor resolution
+# Set your monitor resolution

 monitor_resolution="1920x1080"

-To find your resolution, run:
+To find your current resolution, run:

-📖 Change Timer
+📖 Wallpaper Change Interval

 # Wallpaper change interval (default: 30 seconds)